Making a bug hotel is a great Autumn project for you and your kids in the garden. It's good for the environment and your garden too.

 Pack out the holes so that the twigs are nice and snug.

 Our finished bug hotel

-Here’s one of our finished pair of 5-star luxury bug accommodation.
+Here's one of our finished pairs of 5-star luxury bug accommodations.